HBO's 'Chernobyl' gets mixed reviews from disaster's survivors

-CHERNOBYL, Ukraine (Reuters) - Critics and viewers on both sides of the Atlantic have lined up to acclaim ‘Chernobyl’, a dramatization of events surrounding the world’s worst nuclear accident - but the reactions of some of the survivors are less rose-tinted.
+CHERNOBYL, Ukraine, June 19 (Reuters) - Critics and viewers on both sides of the Atlantic have lined up to acclaim ‘Chernobyl’, a dramatisation of events surrounding the world’s worst nuclear accident - but the reactions of some of the survivors are less rose-tinted.

 Sergii Parashyn, the then chairman of the Chernobyl Nuclear Power Plant’s Communist Party Committee, said the HBO mini-series, screened this spring in the United States and Britain, depicted the initial disbelief at the scale of the disaster well.